Chapter 4. Integrating Networking into Our Own Async Runtime

 .xruntime

-This is because under the hood, Hyper by default runs on the Tokio runtime and there is no executor being specified in our code.
-If you were going to use the Reqwest
+This is because under the hood, hyper by default runs on the Tokio runtime and no executor is specified in our code.
+If you were going to use the reqwest or other popular crates, chances are you will get a similar error.

 To address the issue, we will create a custom executor that can handle our tasks within the custom async runtime we’ve built.
-Then, we’ll build a custom connector to manage the actual network connections, allowing our runtime to seamlessly integrate with Hyper and other similar libraries.
+Then we’ll build a custom connector to manage the actual network connections, allowing our runtime to seamlessly integrate with hyper and other similar libraries.

-First step is to import the following into our program:
+The first step is to import the following into our program:

 usestd::net::Shutdown